Constructive Universal Approximation and Sure Convergence for Multi-Layer Neural Networks: Proofs of Main Results

-The proof of Theorem \ref{theorem2} closely follows that of Theorem 1 in \citep{temlyakov2000weak}, but with a major distinction stemming from its application to boosting prediction.
+We now prove the second assertion of Theorem~\ref{lemma1}, assuming that $f_{L,1}, \dots, f_{L,M}$ satisfy \eqref{eq.1} for some $t \in (0,1]$.
+The proof of Theorem \ref{lemma1} closely follows that of Theorem 1 in \citep{temlyakov2000weak}, but with a major distinction stemming from its application to boosting prediction.
 We provide a self-contained proof below, employing only auxiliary lemmas from \citep{temlyakov2000weak}.